jina-ai/fastapi-serve/docs/file_handling/README.md

 }
 ```

-Next, we use the uri to answer a question about the document.
+Next, we use the URI to answer a question about the document.
 The response contains the answer to the question.

 ```bash
 curl -X GET \